Bobok: Background

-Vasily Perov's Портрет Ф.М.Достоевского (Portrait of F.M.
-Dostoevsky), which was an indirect cause for the writing of Bobok.
+Vasily Perov's Portrait of Fyodor Dostoevsky, which was an indirect cause for the writing of Bobok.

 Dostoevsky was prompted to write the story by a journalist's reaction to the first instalments of the Diary of a Writer.
 At the time, Dostoevsky edited the newspaper-magazine "The Citizen", where the first chapters of the Diary were printed.
 The liberal newspaper "The Voice" published a response to the Diary written by the journalist L. K. Panyutin (writing under the pseudonym Nil Admirari).
 Dostoevsky's attention was piqued by one passage in particular: "The Diary of a Writer" reminds one of the famous diary that ends with the exclamation "Still, the Algerian Bey has a bump on his nose!"
 [Nikolai Gogol's short story "Diary of a Madman"].
 It is enough to look at the portrait of the author, currently exhibited at the Academy of Arts, in which we feel for Mr. Dostoevsky the very “pity” that he so inappropriately mocks in his magazine.
 This is a portrait of a person exhausted by a serious illness.

 The narrator of "Bobok" responds to the journalist at the beginning of the story, among a stream of apparently random polemics:I am not offended, I am a timid man; but, nevertheless, they made me out to be mad.
 An artist happened to paint a portrait of me: "After all," he says, "you are a writer."
 So I let him have his way, and he put the portrait on exhibit.
 And now I read: "Go and look at this sickly, almost insane face."
 Well, let it be so, but do they have to say it so directly in print?
 Everything that appears in print should be noble; ideals are necessary, but here ...